-The weight of evidence supports health effects of HiMOs added to IFP through an increase in the abundance of Bifidobacterium spp. in the infant gut microbiota, anti-pathogenic effects, inflammatory suppression and facilitating appropriate immune responses and antigenic memory.
-The inclusion of a wider range of HiMOs to IFP enables the microbiota profile to more closely resemble that of breast-fed infants.
+The weight of evidence supports health effects of HiMOs added to infant formula products through an increase in the abundance of Bifidobacterium spp. in the infant gut microbiota, anti-pathogenic effects, inflammatory suppression and facilitating appropriate immune responses and antigenic memory.
+The inclusion of a wider range of HiMOs to infant formula products enables the microbiota profile to more closely resemble that of breastfed infants.